HELLO MY NAME IS CAMPAIGN…

 Monday 20th March 2017

-Temple Street is delighted to launch the all-important and long awaited HELLO MY NAME IS campaign in Temple Street, which was founded by Kate Granger.
+CHI at Temple Street is delighted to launch the all-important and long awaited HELLO MY NAME IS campaign in CHI at Temple Street, which was founded by Kate Granger.

 Kate was a doctor in the UK and also a terminally ill cancer patient.
 During a hospital stay in August 2013 with post-operative sepsis, she made the stark observation that many staff looking after her did not introduce themselves before delivering care

 She felt it was incredibly wrong that such a basic step in communication was missing and after ranting at my husband during one evening visiting time he encouraged me to “stop whinging and do something!”

 And so Kate founded the ‘Hello My Name Is’ campaign using social media initially to remind healthcare staff about the importance of introductions in healthcare which has since been rolled out across number hospitals in the UK and Ireland.
 In her own words she said ……..“I firmly believe it is not just about common courtesy, but it runs much deeper.
 Introductions are about making a human connection between one human being who is suffering and vulnerable, and another human being who wishes to help.
 They begin therapeutic relationships and can instantly build trust in difficult circumstances.
 In my mind #hellomynameis is the first rung on the ladder to providing truly person-centred, compassionate care”